Recently, I got to thinking about the role of blocking in a knitter’s life. I’ve been blocking my knitting from almost the very beginning.

 And so I discovered blocking.
 Ever since then, I have obsessively and, perhaps, aggressively blocked all of my knit projects.
 That’s because everything just looks more finished when it’s been blocked.
 Blocking is especially useful when working on lace, but I block even things that are almost entirely stockinette.
 I find the stitches just lay a little more smoothly, the yarn tends to bloom a bit with the introduction of water, and everything just looks so polished and professional.

 I even block my socks.
 I know, I know.
-But seriously, take a look at the second photo in this post.
+But seriously, take a look at the next photo.

 You’ll see a blocked sock next to an unblocked sock.
 Same yarn, same pattern, one sock nice and flat, one sock looking crumpled.
 They look more or less the same on the foot, but it makes storage so much easier when I can fold them up into a tiny little bundle.